Workspace ONE UEM Windows Multiuser

 Alternatively, App Volumes could be used to enable Apps B, C, and D on the Horizon virtual desktop based on individual logged in users, depending on administrator preference and requirements.

-Workspace ONE leverages Assignment Groups to assign resources to devices.
-If a user does not have an assignment to a resource, that resource will be uninstalled.
-It is crucial that all users be assigned to common resources on a shared workstation.
-For example: An application that will be used by all users.
+Workspace ONE leverages Assignment groups to assign resources to devices.
+If a user does not have an assignment to a resource, that resource will be unavailable, even if it is installed on the device.

-For all resources required, check the assignment groups that have been designated.
-If you leverage User Groups, make sure they include all users; if you use Smart Groups, check if user groups are part of the criteria and whether any user exclusions are applied.
+For all resources required, check the Assignment groups that have been designated.
+If you leverage User Groups, make sure they include all users; if you use Smart Groups, validate that user groups are part of the criteria and whether any user exclusions are applied.

 Workflows will be re-executed and re-evaluated with every user switch to ascertain that user context resources are applied to the currently enrolled user.
 Applications and profiles that are already installed on the device will not be reinstalled.